TU Wien Informatics

 Frequently Asked Questions

-Please send an e-mail to studienabteilung@tuwien.ac.at with your request and a scan/photo of your TU Card.
+Please send an email to studienabteilung@tuwien.ac.at with your request and a scan/photo of your TU Card.
+All the details are explained on our Transitional Provisions](/study-services/transitional-provisions) page.

 Courses that are continued in the new Bachelor of Informatics do not have to be credited – this will happen automatically.
 In addition, courses listed in the Switching to Bachelor Informatics document, as well as free electives and Transferable Skills completed at TU Wien, are also automatically recognized.

-Coursed credited for an expiring bachelor program are NOT automatically valid for the new Bachelor of Informatics!
+Courses credited for an expiring bachelor’s program are NOT automatically valid for the new Bachelor of Informatics!

 Courses that are DISCONTINUED in the new Bachelor of Informatics must be credited within two semesters of starting the new program.
 Fill in the relevant form and send them together with the official signed transcripts via email.
 As soon as the decision about your application has been received, you will be notified.

 Open thesis topics are usually announced via TISS.
-To see all available bachelor thesis topics, please configure the TISS search form as follows (we unfortunately can’t provide a direct link): Click the “Extended Search” button, set thesis type to “Bachelor Thesis”, set faculty to “Faculty of Informatics”, and click the “Search” button.
+To see all available thesis topics, please configure the TISS search form as follows (for technical reasons, we unfortunately can’t provide a direct link): Click the “Extended Search” button, set thesis type to “Bachelor Thesis”, set faculty to “Faculty of Informatics”, and click the “Search” button.

-We’ve prepared a nice step-by-step guide on how to apply for your bachelor degree.
+We’ve prepared a nice step-by-step guide on how to apply for your bachelor’s degree.
 Please follow the guide and if you have any questions, contact our Study Services team.